camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

       value: zeebebackup
 ```

 This configuration will still work.
-However, if you want to switch to the configuration file format, you first need to get the existing configuration file that the helm chart generates.
+However, if you want to switch to the configuration file format, you first need to get the existing configuration file that the Helm chart generates.

-The following will render the configuration file and fill in the helm values.
+The following will render the configuration file and fill in the Helm values:

 ```bash
 helm template \